 The question therefore is, how does one become a licensed Solar PV technician?

-ERC categories solar PV Technicians into three classes as follows;
+EPRA categories solar PV Technicians into three classes as follows;

 T1 – Entitles the holder to carry out solar PV system installation work for small systems or single battery

 DC systems of up to 100Wp (watts peak).

 T2- Entitles the holder to carry out solar PV system installation work for medium systems or multiple

 Batteries which may include an inverter.

 T3 –Entitles the holder to carry out solar PV system installation work for advanced projects, including grid connected and hybrid systems.

 - KCPE, Electrical Government Trade Test 2 and basic solar training with a verifiable 2 years solar installation experience